Monopulse radar: Conical scan

 Conical scanning is not considered to be a form of monopulse radar, but the following summary provides background that can aid understanding.

+The beam from a radar is in the form of a cone several degrees across, typically on the order of 5 to 10 degrees.
+Any target within the beam will return a signal, so it is not an accurate location in space, especially at long distances.
+A number of methods have been introduced to improve the accuracy.

 Conical scan systems send out a signal slightly to one side of the antenna's boresight and then rotate the feed horn to make the lobe rotate around the boresight line.
 A target centered on the boresight is always slightly illuminated by the lobe, and provides a strong return.
 If the target is to one side, it will be illuminated only when the lobe is pointed in that general direction, resulting in a weaker signal overall (or a flashing one if the rotation is slow enough).
 This varying signal will reach a maximum when the antenna is rotated so it is aligned in the direction of the target.

 By looking for this maximum and moving the antenna in that direction, a target can be automatically tracked.
 This is greatly eased by using two antennas, angled slightly to either side of the boresight.
 Tracking can be accomplished by comparing the signal from the two antennas in simple electronics, as opposed to having to hunt for a maximum point over the period of the antenna's rotation.

 One problem with this approach is that radar signals often change in amplitude for reasons that have nothing to do with beam position.
 Over the period of a few tenths of seconds, for instance, changes in target heading, rain clouds and other issues can dramatically affect the returned signal.
 Since conical scanning systems depend on the signal growing or weakening due only to the position of the target relative to the beam, such changes in reflected signal can cause it to be "confused" about the position of the target within the beam's scanning area.

 Jamming a conical scanner is also relatively easy.
 The jammer simply has to send out signals on the radar's frequency with enough strength to make it think that was the strongest return.
 In this case, a series of random short bursts of the signal will appear to be a series of targets in different locations within the beam.
 Jamming of this sort can be made more effective by timing the signals to be the same as the rotational speed of the feed, but broadcast at a slight delay, which results in a second strong peak within the beam, with nothing to distinguish the two.
 Jammers of this sort were deployed quite early.
 The British used them during World War II against the German conical-scanning Würzburg radar.